chrisdone/website/posts/applicative-wired-monad.md

 and are specialized on a particular type.
 Sometimes the type isn't actually an `Applicative`, but is similar in spirit (e.g. DB libraries often have `Expr a` returned by `Query a` monad).

+Thanks to Liam Goodacre for his suggestion to eliminate the earlier inlined Coyoneda in my example.
+Thanks to Jack Kelly for his suggestion to use a `Coyoneda` rather than free-Applicative, as this example doesn't need it.
+Separately, Emeka Nkurumeh has noted that, if you squint, this is an implementation of relative monads, which I'll likely write another post about because it's very interesting!

 ```haskell
 {-# language KindSignatures, BlockArguments, GADTs, LambdaCase, GeneralizedNewtypeDeriving #-}
 import Data.Functor.Coyoneda